 In estimating the fair value of a financial asset or a liability, the Company uses market-observable data to the extent it is available.
-Where such Level 1 inputs are not available, the Company uses valuation models to determine the fair value of its financial instruments.
+Where such "Level 1" inputs are not available, the Company uses various valuation models to determine the fair value of its financial instruments that maximize that use of observable inputs and minimize the use of unobservable inputs.

-In certain circumstances, the Company may consider cost to be an appropriate estimate of the fair value of an investment in equity instruments, such as when more recent information is insufficient to measure fair value or there is a wide range of possible fair value measurements and cost represents the best estimate within that range.
+In certain limited circumstances, the Company may consider cost to be an appropriate estimate of the fair value of an investment in equity instruments, such as when more recent information is not available or insufficient to measure fair value, or there is a wide range of possible fair value measurements and cost represents the best estimate within that range.
 The Company uses information about the performance and operations of the Investee that becomes available after initial recognition of the financial asset to consider whether there are indicators that cost might not be representative of fair value, including significant changes in performance compared to plans or comparable entities, changes in the market or economy, or evidence from external transactions in the Investee's equity.